 Triclosan is in your toothpaste that you use every day.
 Make sure that it is not in yours now.

-There is no way to know an exact number, but as of 1994, over 80,000 artificial chemicals are commonly used and over 2 million are in existence.
+There is no way to know the exact number, but as of 1994, over 80,000 artificial chemicals are commonly used and over 2 million are in existence.

 According to Chemical Industry Archives, part of the Environmental Working Group: